-The desktop version of Gmail includes a feature called inbox tabs.
-This feature uses different tabs to organize your mail into categories.
+Gmail includes a feature called inbox tabs, which uses different tabs to organize your mail into categories.
+Tabs are available on both desktop and mobile versions of Gmail, although some users choose to disable them.

 This new organization may cause your newsletters to end up on the Promotions tab, rather than in the Primary mailbox.
 While we have a blog post that outlines the change and the effects it can have on your sending, we'll share some tips we've learned to help ensure your email is delivered to the Primary tab.